 With no time or language or commercial restrictions to hold it back, KEVIN POLLAK’S CHAT SHOW has blasted off into the stratosphere to become the planet’s best talk show.

 Kevin Pollak’s Chat Show, in my humble opinion, is the planet’s best talk show.
 Since this podcast has no time or language or commercial restrictions, Pollak is free to do and say any damn thing he wants to and he does.
-To high quality, funny and unique effect.
+To high quality, funny and unique effects.

 Pollak is quite a talented stand-up comedian and I’ve enjoyed his act for over 30 years going back to his early days in San Francisco where I used to live.